Bacevich and Mearsheimer on Year One of the Trump Administration

 by Derek Davison

 Last year, to mark the end of the Obama administration, LobeLog spoke with foreign policy analysts Andrew Bacevich, of Boston University’s Pardee School of Global Studies, and John Mearsheimer, of the University of Chicago.
 The resulting interview covered the Obama foreign policy legacy as well as the broader challenges facing U.S. foreign policy.
 To mark the first year of the Trump administration, LobeLog spoke again with Bacevich and Mearsheimer to get their impressions of Donald Trump’s foreign policy and the state of the world at large.
+In part two, we discuss the future of U.S. foreign policy.

 LobeLog: Talk about year one of the Trump administration in terms of its foreign policy.
 Has it aligned with your expectations?